lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 [//]: # (Directed the design, implementation, optimization, and troubleshooting of a multiprocess software made of a Java-based Webserver, )
 [//]: # (a Java-based task processor, and embedded Elasticsearch, running on premises with deployments of all scales and supporting 4 different DBMS vendors.)

-Operated as a Backend Developer in the [SonarQube](https://www.sonarsource.com/products/sonarqube/) team (which grew from 3, including the CTO, to 15 members), during the startup and growth phase of the company, and while cooperating directly with founding partners of SonarSource.
+* Operated as a Backend Developer on [SonarQube](https://www.sonarsource.com/products/sonarqube/), researching, designing, implementing, optimizing, and troubleshooting new features and improvements on the founding product of the company during the startup and growth phases of the business.
-Directed the design, implementation, optimization, and troubleshooting of a multiprocess software made of a Java-based Webserver, a Java-based task processor, and embedded Elasticsearch, running on premises with deployments of all scales and supporting 4 different DBMS vendors.
+* Engaged in development of webservice APIs, server-side task processing, Java-based clients, relational database, and internal hosting observability as well as production support, software security, engineering best practices, software build, open source publication, and hiring.

-SonarQube is an application pairing a multiprocess server with Java-based clients running on the developer's machine or in CI/CD pipelines.
+SonarQube is a Java-based server with clients for different build systems and CI/CD environments.
-The server is made of a Java-based Webserver, a Java-based task processor, and embedded Elasticsearch.
+The server includes a Webserver, a task processor, embedded Elasticsearch, and supports 4 DBMS vendors.
-On premises deployments range from a few MB to TB of data stored in a relational database with 4 supported DBMS vendors.
+On-premises deployments range from a few MB to hundreds of GB and handle a few to thousands of users.

+[//]: # (&#40;which grew from 5, including the CTO, to 25 members&#41;, )
+[//]: # (during the startup and growth phase of the business.   )
+[//]: # (and while cooperating directly with founding partners of SonarSource.)
+[//]: # (design, implementation, optimization, and troubleshooting)
+[//]: # (developing new features, from research and design, to implementation, troubleshooting and support, in collaboration with Product Owners, Frontend developers and Ops)
+[//]: # (spanning from the clients and the server, to the build system and infrastructure for both internal and public demonstration deployment)
+[//]: # (database, web APIs, process management, Compute Engine,)
+[//]: # (RoR migration,)
+replaced clients connecting to database by asynchronous task processor on the server-side, achieving easier deployment for customers and unmatched scale of deployments design the incremental startup process of the server, supporting human trigger DB migrations design Java code and build to produce binaries for open-source, multiple closed sources editions and internal cloud-based deployment from the same codebase and repository.
+Codebase supporting both on premises and cloud-based deployment for early versions of SonarCloud.
+[//]: # (High availability with several instance running in a cluster and coordinating over Hazelcast)
+[//]: # (easy and safe coding of frequent database migrations.)

 **Achievements**

-* Leveraged instrumental impacts toward the design and code of the core features and concepts still in active existent programs presently.
+[//]: # (* Leveraged instrumental impacts toward the design and code of the core features and concepts still in active existent programs presently.)
-* Designed and coded a generic task processor and the report processing task in [SonarQube](https://www.sonarsource.com/products/sonarqube/).
+[//]: # (* Designed and coded a generic task processor and the report processing task in [SonarQube]&#40;https://www.sonarsource.com/products/sonarqube/&#41;.)
+* Designed and coded a generic task processor, a task coding framework and the task processing reports from clients enabling the removal of the connections from clients to the database and achieving hundredfold scalability.
 * Honed expertise in troubleshooting and fixing performance issues with both the JVM and the database to ameliorate issues of all sizes on four various DBMS.
 * Completed memory flow optimization on the JVM along with database design and SQL optimizations on four DBMS targeting SQ instances of all sizes, including schema and data migrations.
 * Developed the automatic lifecycle management of [SonarQube](https://www.sonarsource.com/products/sonarqube/) instances working together as a cluster, over a Hazelcast-based network, to achieve high availability.
-* TODO: hiring
+* Replaced legacy, RoR-based database migration solution with in-house, Java-based and SQL free framework to achieve transparent support of 4 different DBMS vendors and ensure consistent and performant database migrations across versions and developers.
+* Contributed to the growth of the development team (from 5 to 20+) as its first hiring manager, screening resumes and conducting first and technical interviews.

 [//]: # (* RoR migration, adding Elasticsearch, cutting client connection to the database by adding an asynchronous task processor, cluster support, on premises + cloud based deployment)